Nambukeerthi/Nambukeerthi/README.md

 ### 💻 &nbsp;About Me

-- 🎓 &nbsp; Completed my BCA from Alagappa University.
+- 🎓 &nbsp; I have completed my BCA from Alagappa University.
-- 🔍 &nbsp; I developed a keen interest in Python, Data Science and Data Analysis, fueling my ambition in these fields.
+- 🔍 &nbsp; I have developed a strong enthusiasm for Python, Data Science, and Data Analysis, inspiring me to pursue a career in these fields.

 ### 🛠 &nbsp;Tech Stack